 3. Smart Strips

 While unplugging a single charger or turning off a laptop can be a simple fix, what about those larger electronics that are inconvenient to unplug?
-Entertainment systems that include sound systems, DVD players, and even video game consoles, can seem daunting to unplug on a regular basis.
+Entertainment systems that include sound systems, DVD players, and even video game consoles, can seem daunting to unplug regularly.
 At the same time, they’re one of the biggest offenders when it comes to ghost electricity, costing between $75 and $160 per year in passive energy consumption alone.

-A great solution for these pesky phantoms is smart home devices.
+Smart home devices are a great solution for these pesky phantoms.
 Unlike a typical power strip, smart strips prevent the flow of electricity to devices when not in use.
 This is ideal for large, multi-device systems since all devices can be easily plugged into one strip.